Code Signing Vs. SSL Certificate: Differences Explained

 Standard Code Signing Certificates are generally less expensive than EV Code Signing Certificates because EV Code Signing Certificates require a more rigorous vetting process.

 The cost for a standard Code Signing certificate can range from a few ten dollars to a few hundred dollars per year, based on the CA and the length of the validity period.
-EV Code Signing Certificates are generally more expensive, and the cost can range from a few hundred dollars to a few thousand dollars per year.
+EV Code Signing Certificates are generally more expensive and can range from a few hundred dollars to a few thousand dollars per year.
 It again comes down to the CA and the length of the validity period.

-Installation Process for Code Sign Digital Certificates
+Installation Process for Code Sign Certificates

 Now, let us discuss the parameters of the SSL certificate.